nishanshr8/n9-reviews/README.md

 A test plugin for reviews.

 # Under Construction
-- This plugin is intended to pull google reviews and facebook reviews and save it as custom post type.
+- Needs to allow users to add review to a post
+- Add option for Admin to enable/disable reviews for a post type